 For information and to find a qualified counsellor visit the British Association for Counselling and Psychotherapy (BACP).

-If you like the idea of structured sessions and working in a group setting, then you may be interested in the Expert Patients Programme (EPP) and other self management support run by self management UK.
-The EPP is a free course for anyone living with a long-term health condition (and is not epilepsy-specific).
+If you like the idea of structured sessions and working in a group setting, then you may be interested in a self management course run by self management UK.
+This is a free course for anyone living with a long-term health condition (and is not epilepsy-specific).
 The course runs once a week, for 6 weeks and aims to provide support and develop self-confidence to help you feel more in control of your condition.

 The course includes: